 Sandy, our head instructor and horse manager, is a Massachusetts licensed riding instructor and a certified instructor at the Registered level with PATH International.

 Sandy has been riding, teaching, and competing since 1980 in many disciplines: combined training and dressage, western pleasure, polo, hunter/jumpers, and gymkhana.
 Sandy joined Equus in 2002 and served for 10 years as the assistant barn manager for Oakhollow Farm.
 She has also organized the Western Region's Special Olympics Equestrian Qualifying Event for many years.
 She has a BS in biology from the New York State College of Agriculture and Life Sciences at Cornell University.
 She worked as a veterinary technician at Greylock Animal Hospital for more than ten years.

 Sandy lives in North Adams with her two cats, Sienna and Remington Steele.

 A lifelong rider, her passions are working with horses and helping people, and she is dedicated to bringing the two together.
 She lives in Blandford, MA, with her husband.
-Having taught primarily in Connecticut, Robin is delighted to be working in her home state and will be pursuing her MA riding instructor license in 2013.
+Having taught primarily in Connecticut, Robin is delighted to be working in her home state and is pursuing her MA riding instructor license.

 In the summer of 2012, Janet became Program Director of Equus.
-Her early experience as a classroom teacher combined with her longtime work as a production specialist in book publishing prepared her for this role as administrator.
+Her early experience as a classroom teacher combined with her longtime work as a production specialist in book publishing prepared her for this role.
 She has a BA from Northwestern University and an MA in education from New York University.
 She loves stepping away from the paperwork to fill in as a volunteer horse leader or sidewalker and as a substitute instructor.

 Equus Founder: Marcia Gross